 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you have compared cards and want to apply, completing the secure online application form takes about 15 minutes.
+If you’ve compared cards and want to apply, completing the secure online application form takes about 15 minutes.
 Before you apply, MBNA requires you to use its “clever Check” eligibility tool, to see which cards you’d stand a strong chance of being approved for.
 This part of the process involves a “soft” credit check, and won’t hurt your credit score at all.
 If you then do then opt to apply for a card, MBNA will run a full, “hard” credit search, which has a small (but usually short-lived) negative effect on your credit score.